Don’t bother checking your pay-per-click ads for CTRs, CPCs and conversion rates if you’re not following these basic PPC rules.

 ad appearance + aesthetics

 It’s best not to make potential customers confused before they even visit your site.
-Stick to one clear idea and go with it.
+Stick to one clear idea, and go with it.
 If an ad has two ideas, products, or competitive advantages, split the ad into two ads and make each ad focus on one central theme.
 Remember that a successful ad only has enough space to elaborate on one idea.
-Throwing in a bunch of keywords can make your ad appear a little nonsensical to the user who doesn’t know everything about an industry.
+Throwing in a bunch of keywords can make your ad appear nonsensical to the user who doesn’t know everything about an industry.
 Avoid clutter and extra keywords.
-This ad sort of just throws in 5 powerful keywords and expects them to catch attention while offering little in the way of substance.
-This ad appears okay.
-It has proper spacing, appropriate words capitalized, and it is punctuated.
-The problem is if one doesn’t know what “mining” is then the entire first line of ad copy is essentially wasted.
-Further, an average user with questions about your product may not know what exactly “Engage & Leverage” means.
-Engage how?
-Leverage who?
-I think this ad should be broken down into at least four different ideas: 1-expert mining, 2-expert reporting, 3-strategy, 4-engagement and 5-leverage.

 absent call-to-action phrases

-The call- to-action is so important because it tells the user what they can expect.
+The call to action, or CTA, is so important because it tells the user what they can expect.
 A simple “Learn More” or “Contact Us” can go a long way.
 The connotation of “Learn More” or “Contact Us” implies that the user can expect to gain necessary knowledge on a product or service.
-Both calls-to-action are strong indicators that the website commands a certain amount of respect in the industry and can help a user get where they need to go whether it be buying an apartment or renting a car.
-This ad has no call-to-action and leaves information on the table.
-Is this site promoting this address?
-Is this the address where the actual apartment is located?
-Is this just a rental office?
-A simple “Rent Now” or “Find Your Apt” would speak volumes.
-And again we see a lopsided ad where there is poor capitalization, no punctuation, and valuable unused space.
+Both CTAs are strong indicators that the website commands a certain amount of respect in the industry and can help a user get where they need to go, whether it be buying an apartment or renting a car.